Funding Opportunities

 Children’s Research Institute Research Grant Initiative

 As part of the mission of the Children’s Research Institute (CRI) to coordinate and support pediatric research, we are thrilled to support 3 research funding opportunities: 1) Carolina for the Kids (CFTK) Research Grant Awards; 2) UNC Children’s Development Early Career Investigator Grants; and 3) IQVIA Pediatric Clinical Scholars Award.
-The deadline for this year’s cycle has passed.
-Please look for information on next year’s cycle in fall 2023.
+Please look for information on next year’s cycle in fall 2024.

 The Commonwealth Fund’s Advancing Health Equity program, established in 2021, aims to advance equity in U.S. health care.
 Its goal is to eliminate unequal treatment, experience, and outcomes in health and health care for people of color by reducing systemic racism in health care policy and practice through three focus areas: promoting antiracism in health care delivery systems, promoting antiracism in health care policy, and changing the mindset of health care leaders and professionals.
 This is an open RFA with no deadline.